romeerez/orchid-orm/packages/docs/src/guide/columns-common-methods.md

 ## methods for migration

-Column methods such as `default`, `foreignKey`, `index`, `unique` and others have effect only when used in migrations, read more about it in [migration column methods](/guide/migration-column-methods) document.
+Column methods such as `default`, `foreignKey`, `index`, `unique` and others have effects only when used in migrations, read more about it in [migration column methods](/guide/migration-column-methods) document.